MasterMedo/daily-expense-manager/README.md

 ```

 now all that's left is to split the data again into a test and training sets
-and get the <ypredopt>, which is the predict data of <ytest> after employing
+and get the <ypredopt>, which is the predicted data of <ytest> after employing
 backward elimination.

 ```python